Easy Lasagna Recipe

 Notes

-• Casserole Dish: If your lasagna is very close to the top of your casserole dish, place a baking sheet underneath the casserole dish to catch any splatters of sauce, as it gets hot and bubbly toward the end.
-This is the Staub casserole dish that I use for this recipe and it fits this lasagna perfectly.
+- Casserole Dish: If your lasagna is very close to the top of your casserole dish, place a baking sheet underneath the casserole dish to catch any splatters of sauce, as it gets hot and bubbly toward the end.
+A Deep Casserole Dish is helpful.

 Storage: